ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-pkelly55/thesis.md

 The development process in Django involves executing commands such as 'python manage.py migrate,' enabling the framework to store all changes in its database system.
 Views are written as Python functions, showcasing the seamless integration of Python in web development.
 The paper highlights the fundamental principles of web development using Django, emphasizing the implementation of CRUD functionality (Create, Read, Update, Delete) to build robust blog applications.
 Django, a widely adopted free and open-source web development framework, distinguishes itself by offering an array of features "out of the box," expediting the development process.[@Rajeswari_KR.Kamalam_2022] Its widespread use attests to its effectiveness in simplifying and accelerating web development tasks.

+My research significantly contributes to the existing body of knowledge by addressing critical gaps in the literature related to cybersecurity, particularly in the context of small businesses utilizing Django for building secure web applications.
+The identified gaps in the literature that my thesis addresses include:

+Limited Focus on Small Businesses:
+Many existing studies primarily concentrate on cybersecurity challenges faced by large enterprises, often neglecting the unique vulnerabilities and resource constraints experienced by small businesses.
+My research specifically targets this underrepresented sector, recognizing the distinct challenges and needs that small businesses encounter in the realm of online security.
+Insufficient Attention to Django Framework:
+While various cybersecurity studies explore general best practices and frameworks, there is a scarcity of research specifically delving into the comprehensive use of Django for building secure web applications.
+My thesis fills this void by providing a detailed examination of how Django, with its built-in features and tools, can be effectively employed to bolster the security posture of small business websites.
+Inadequate Exploration of System Administration Practices:
+Existing literature often lacks in-depth insights into the role of a responsible system administrator in ensuring the ethical and secure deployment of web applications.
+My research contributes by highlighting the ethical implications and responsibilities of a system administrator, specifically in the context of implementing security measures using Django.
+Limited Emphasis on User-Centric Security Measures:
+Many studies focus predominantly on technical aspects of cybersecurity, overlooking the importance of user-centric security measures and the ethical implications associated with user data protection.
+My thesis emphasizes the significance of informed consent, transparency, and user empowerment, addressing a critical aspect often marginalized in existing literature.
+The value my work adds to the field lies in its comprehensive exploration of Django's capabilities for small businesses, elucidating the ethical considerations involved in system administration, and advocating for user-centric security practices.
+By bridging these gaps, my research contributes not only to the academic understanding of cybersecurity but also provides practical insights for small businesses looking to secure their online presence effectively and ethically.

 ## Ethical Implications

 + Blacklisting IP addresses is a common security practice employed to block access from specific addresses due to various security concerns.
 However, like any security measure, this approach raises ethical considerations that necessitate careful attention:

 1. Accuracy and Fairness:
-Ethical Concern: There is a potential risk of falsely identifying legitimate users as malicious and subsequently blocking their access.
+There is a potential risk of falsely identifying legitimate users as malicious and subsequently blocking their access.
 This could lead to a denial of service for innocent users.
 Implement measures to ensure the accuracy of the blacklisting criteria.
 Regularly review and update the criteria to minimize the chances of false positives.
 2. Transparency and Communication:
-Ethical Concern: Blacklisting activities may lack transparency, leaving users unaware of the reasons for their blocked access.
-Mitigation: Clearly communicate the reasons for blacklisting, providing users with avenues for appeal or clarification.
+Blacklisting activities may lack transparency, leaving users unaware of the reasons for their blocked access.
+Clearly communicate the reasons for blacklisting, providing users with avenues for appeal or clarification.
 Transparency helps build trust and allows users to understand the security measures in place.

-+ Using Historical Database
++ Using Historical Databases -
 The utilization of historical databases in the project raises ethical considerations regarding privacy and consent.
 It's imperative to ensure that the data used is anonymized, and any potential risks associated with historical information are carefully evaluated.
 Transparency about the source and nature of historical data should be maintained, and efforts should be made to minimize any unintended consequences or biases that may arise from historical data usage.

-+ Collecting User Data
++ Collecting User Data -
 The collection of user data demands ethical considerations regarding informed consent, transparency, and user autonomy.
 Users should be clearly informed about the data collected, the purpose behind its collection, and should have the option to opt-in or opt-out.
 Respecting user privacy rights and ensuring data is used responsibly and securely are ethical imperatives.

-+ Protecting User Data Based on the User
++ Protecting User Data Based on the User -
 While the intention is to protect user data, ethical concerns arise in determining the criteria for prioritizing user data protection.
 It's crucial to avoid discrimination and ensure that protection measures are applied fairly and impartially, irrespective of user characteristics.
 Striking a balance between personalized security and equitable treatment is essential.

-+ Data Collection Issues in Forms
++ Data Collection Issues in Forms -
 Ethical considerations in data collection via forms involve transparency in informing users about the necessity of each piece of information.
 Users should have clarity on how their data will be used and protected.
 Minimizing the data collected to only what is essential for the system's functionality is ethical practice, preventing unnecessary invasion of user privacy.

 + Algorithmic Bias in the Proposed Bot Detection System with reCAPTCHA